- + George Floyd’s death triggers the highest number of curfews declared across America since 1968.

 Why are Protestors heat level blazing?

-Answer: Continuing injustices in America are postponed over and over again
+Answer: Continuing injustices in America are postponed over and over again, Floyd was the last straw.

 George Floyd’s death on May 25th triggered violent unrest in Minneapolis, which led to a state of peacetime emergency being declared in Minnesota and sparked mass protests across the U.S. and major international cities.
 However, we must not forget that Floyd is one of the many chapters in a book entitled “continuing injustice and inequality in America.”